jweiland-net/maps2/Documentation/AdministratorManual/Configuration/ExtensionManager/Index.rst

 Since version 2.0.0 this extension needs a Google Maps JavaScript ApiKey which you have to get over `Google Console<http://console.developers.google.com>`_

+.. _extensionManager-explicitAllowGoogleMaps:

+explicitAllowGoogleMaps
+"""""""""""""""""""""""

+If you use our maps2 extension your browser will send requests to Google Servers to retrieve the map images.
+These requests contains the IP address of the website visitors which is a user defined information in some countries.
+User defined information which will be sent to third party servers needs to be explicit allowed by the visitor.
+Enable this option, if you need this explicit activation of Google Maps.

 .. _extensionManager-googleMapsGeocodeApiKey:

 googleMapsGeocodeApiKey